+7.2.4.27 Raid

-7.2.4.27 Raid Code RD
+Code RD

 BAC 1 per raid

+Stat Combat

+Results A Raid ma

-- Stat Combat - Results A Raid may be carried out by either Warships (alone), any mobile ground unit (except Siege Engineers), or Transports with mobile ground units in them.
+A Raid may be carried out by either Warships (alone), any mobile ground unit (except Siege Engineers), or Transports with mobile ground units in them.
 The target of a Raid can be any region that the Raiding army can reach.
 If the Raiders meet an equal number of defending units, they will abort the attempt.
 Otherwise, the Raiders will gain a variable number of GP based on the value of the region, and the target region is considered "Looted."
 There is a chance a Raid may be botched, resulting in the death of some troops.